-At Biostrap, we are proud to be using clinical-grade sensors for our device.
+At Biostrap, we are proud to be using clinically reliable sensors in our device.

-As part of our ever-expanding offering, we are excited to now include on-demand pulse reports you can take right from the app!
-Results are emailed in a PDF file, and easy to share with your healthcare provider or loved ones.
+Besides monitoring your physiology during sleep, you can also have a snapshot look at your health with our on-demand pulse reports.
+Results are emailed in a PDF file, and are easy to share with your healthcare provider or loved ones.

-To run a report, go to the Record page and select one of the two options, and the Start button:
+To run a report, go to the Record page and check "Email me report" under Biometrics, select one of the two options and select "Record"

 How to record and interpret the pulse reports